pixelpassion/drf-saas-starter/docs/apps.rst

 Comments
 --------

-The functionality to add comments to a given object, e.g. a user:
+The functionality to add comments of objects in any model, e.g. an individual user:

-* Feature 1
-* Feature 2
+* Can be used for any model.
+* Doesn't change the commented model.
+* Fast setup for ViewSets.

+Fore more information read :doc:`comments`.

 Activity stream
 ---------------